abarr/blog/posts/2020/10-13-reference-data-as-a-service.md

 Testing was far more challenging than I expected.
 Because I am using a `Supervisor` for the `GenServer` I needed to take into a ccount that the test process becomes the parent for the `GenServer` process.
 This sent me back to Google to work out what was going on.
 Luckily
-I found a great post by <span class="text-blue-600 ">[Samuel Mullen called: Elixir Process Testing](https://samuelmullen.com/articles/elixir-processes-testing/) </span>.
+I found a great post by <span class="text-blue-600">[Samuel Mullen called: Elixir Process Testing](https://samuelmullen.com/articles/elixir-processes-testing/) </span>.
 In the end I opted to test the `GenServer` and not the `Application` API.
 This is something that I intend to refactor in the coming weeks.